ros2-gbp/rmf_demos-release/README.md

 This repository contains demonstrations of the above mentioned capabilities of RMF.
 It serves as a starting point for working and integrating with Open-RMF.

+You can also find a nice demonstration of Open-RMF using `Nav2` and `MoveIt!` built into the [Ionic Release Demo](https://github.com/gazebosim/ionic_demo).

 [![Robotics Middleware Framework](../media/thumbnail.png?raw=true)](https://vimeo.com/405803151)

 #### (Click to watch video)